cyberAkeshan/LIG_docu/UCRS/addItemUCRS.md

 ### 1.1 Purpose

 The addItem UC is one of the key features of listItGrocery.

-As a user of this app you want to add grocery items to your shopping list.
-You want to add items to the list you chose with the amount you want to buy.
+As a User i want to add items to my list to keep an overview over my next grocery shopping (Effort Low) is done when...
+* ... you can add items with their amount and save them
+* ... you can change items and their amount
+* ... you can delete items

 ### 1.2 Scope